Journey to Pascha

 Materials

-• Icon of the crucifixion
+• Icon of the Crucifixion of Jesus Christ

 • Simple materials to serve as “robes” for bystanders in role play; if desired, also a walking stick (for Peter) and a bowl and rag for the servant girl who questions him as Jesus is being questioned